kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## The Problem Framing

-Predict an outcome from observed features.
+Predict an outcome from observed features
-Clarify what success means.
+Clarify what success means
 Choose regression or classification

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.